BrandTrump/Wassp-Project/README.md

   background: linear-gradient(to top, rgb(4 29 47), transparent);
 }
 ```
+- How to setup apollo client for use inside of server components.

 ### Challenges
 - Adding advanced custom fields post types to graphql